odunlemi/recipe-page/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
-- CSS Grid
 - Mobile-first workflow

 ### What I learned

-I challenged myself to start with a mobile-first design, and then scaled to larger screens.
-The most important thing was structuring my stylesheet better and targeting the different screen sizes.
+For my initial attempt, I challenged myself to start with a mobile-first design, and then scale the design to larger screens.
+That didn't work out well as I couldn't see how I'd maintain both the mobile view and desktop version without two separate html files.
+I tried media queries to target different screen sizes as you can see below:

-Documents my media queries:

 ```css
 /* Mobile views */